Whimsy Stick

 2-3 min

 Lay the assembled flirt pole on the ground in your session location.
 Let the dog approach and investigate freely.
 No movement, no expectations, no chase.
-Also, walk around with the pole if helpful, but only at a slow casual pace.
-Specifically, the lure should drag on the ground behind you.
-So the dog is processing one thing: “what is this, is it safe, is it interesting?”
+You can walk around slowly with the pole dragging behind you if that helps draw attention-keep it on the ground at a casual pace.
+The dog is processing one thing: “what is this, is it safe, is it interesting?”

 Reward calm investigation with high-value treats.
-First, sniffing the lure gets a treat.
-Then pawing at it gets a treat.
-Also, looking at you with relaxed body language gets a treat.
-We’re building positive association before any work begins.
-But if the dog ignores the pole, that’s fine.
-Also, end the session at 3 minutes regardless of engagement level.
+Sniffing the lure gets a treat.
+Pawing at it gets a treat.
+Looking at you with relaxed body language gets a treat.
+Build positive association before any work begins.
+If the dog ignores the pole entirely, that’s fine.
+End at 3 minutes regardless of engagement level.

 What success looks like